SMOFCon Europe – Code of Conduct

 - Advocating for, or encouraging, any of the above behaviour

-We require Attendees to follow this code in online interactions with the convention (including the Volunteer mailings, wiki, and other online facilities), at the convention venue, and convention-related social activities.
+We require Attendees to follow this code in online programming and interactions with the convention (including the Volunteer mailings, wiki, and other online facilities), at the convention venue, and convention-related social activities.
 In addition, we are bound by Portuguese Equality/Anti-Discrimination Law, which can be viewed here.
+(Note that SMOFCon Europe cannot and will not make decisions based on behaviour occurring outside of SMOFCon Europe, as these should be reported through the appropriate civil and criminal channels.)

 SMOFCon Europe recognises that racism is an ongoing active issue in all sections of society and in our own fandom community.
 SMOFCon Europe is committed to being as close to oppression free as possible, and central to this is our policy on racism, including prejudice, bias, the expression of privilege, aggressions, and microaggressions.
 This includes contributions made in discussion sessions and also things said to and about other SMOFCon Europe Attendees.